Libensemble/libensemble/docs/platforms/theta.rst

     The "executing transaction" step of creating your new environment may take a while!

 Following a successful environment creation, the prompt will suggest activating your new environment immediately.
-A Conda error may result; follow the on-screen instructions to configure your shell with Conda.
+A conda error may result; follow the on-screen instructions to configure your shell with conda.

 Activate your virtual environment with ::

     $ conda activate my_env

-More information_ on using Conda on Theta is also available.
+More information_ on using conda on Theta is also available.

 Installing libEnsemble and Balsam
 ---------------------------------